 Honors Production and Operations ManagementMGMT 330

 A study of converting an organization’s inputs into outputs, whether in goods-producing or service industries.
-Provides an overview of concepts, tools, and techniques used in management of the production and operations function in organizations.
+An overview of concepts, tools, and techniques used in management of the production and operations function in organizations.

 Honors Principles of MarketingMKTG 320